neha-galande/Real_Time_Emotion_Detector/README.md

 The gui file is saved as real_time.py.

+This is the link for demonstration video of working model--

-#To use the emotion detection model, follow the given steps:
+#To use the realtime emotion detection model, follow the given steps:

 1.Just Clone or download and unzip the repository.